motirebuma/Yenetta-Code-Bootcamp-Test/README.md

 ## PRODUCT MANAGEMENT SYSTEM

 ## Getting Started
-# Prerequest
+## Prerequest
-Before you get started, ensure you have the following prerequisites installed:
+Before you get started, ensure you have the following prerequisites installed: `Node.js, npm and TypeScript`
-    -- Node.js and npm
-    -- TypeScript

-# Installation
+## Installation

 Clone this repository to your local machine:
 `git clone https://github.com/motirebuma/Yenetta-Code-Bootcamp-Test`